jdlubrano/light_switch-rb/README.md

 ## Use Cases

 `LightSwitch` aims to be a very simple circuit breaker implementation.
 You can use a `LightSwitch` to turn things on and to turn things off.
+That's pretty much it.

 [Stoplight](https://github.com/bolshakov/stoplight) and
 [Circuitbox](https://github.com/yammer/circuitbox) are excellent, full-featured